 |Key Points – BBB Report|

-Since PayPal Here is an app created by PayPal, there is no Better Business Bureau (BBB) report specifically for PayPal Here.
-The BBB report for PayPal, however, shows accreditation and an “A+” rating despite having 5,982 complaints filed in the last 36 months.
-Of the complaints, 3,320 are related to problems with the service, 1,636 with billing and collection, 739 with advertising and sales issues, and just over 300 are related to other issues.
+Since PayPal Here is an app created by PayPal, there is no Better Business Bureau report specifically for PayPal Here.
+The BBB report for PayPal, however, shows accreditation and an “A+” rating despite having 5,130 complaints filed in the last 36 months.
+Of the complaints, 2,387 are related to problems with the service, 848 have to do with billing and collection, 1,566 are due to advertising and sales issues, and just over 300 are related to other issues.
 PayPal has resolved 1,784 complaints to the satisfaction of the complainant, while the remainder either were resolved to the dissatisfaction of the merchant or did not receive a final assessment from the merchant.
-The BBB justifies the high rating with the length of time PayPal has been in business, the complaint volume versus PayPal’s size, the company’s response to complaints, the rate of resolution of those complaints, and the fact that the BBB has sufficient background information on PayPal.
+The BBB justifies the company’s high rating with the length of time PayPal has been in business, the complaint volume versus PayPal’s size, the company’s response to complaints, the rate of resolution of those complaints, and the fact that the BBB has sufficient background information on PayPal.
 The CPO-adjusted BBB rating for PayPal is a “C” as of this update, but since PayPal here is only one aspect of the company’s service, we will split the difference and adjust the BBB’s rating to a “B” in this case.

 * Denotes CPO-adjusted BBB score

 This review was originally published on 3/16/12 and was last updated on 6/9/15.

 Leave your review of PayPal Here in the comment section below: